|Aging Parent Tip Sheet

 If one picks up an article on financial elder abuse, one will read that family members are the number one abusers.
 Full-time caregivers may keep a parent out of a nursing home.
 Caregivers who forego employment to assist parents often run into serious financial difficulty.
 They may turn to a grateful, but incompetent, parent for financial help.
 Taking money from an elder under these circumstances can be a crime against a “vulnerable adult.”
 The law presumes that a child caring for a parent does so for free – no matter how valuable the service is.
 It is better to have a “caregiver contract” from the outset so that compensation is settled.
 The contract should identify the need for the services provided and include a record of services performed.
 There should be a family meeting so that all family members are “on board.”
 Otherwise children may hire attorneys and “fight it out in court.”

-The Improved Pension benefit is available to active duty wartime veterans or surviving spouses who needs assistance with activities of daily living.
-The benefit can pay over $1,900 per month.
-There are asset limits that can be sheltered with the help of an elder law attorney.
+The Improved Pension benefit is available to active duty wartime veterans or surviving spouses who need assistance with activities of daily living.
+The benefit can pay over $2,000 per month to a veteran and spouse.
+The program is net worth or asset limited.
+Excess assets can be sheltered with the help of an elder law attorney with VA experience.
+The attorney would help the Veteran set up an “estate plan” that would meet both the requirements of the VA program and the Medicaid program as well as the other necessary items of elder law planning.

 Medicaid, the nursing home payment program, looks back five years prior to application.
 Any money or property transferred within this period will need to be paid back before Medicaid will pay the nursing home.
 However, any transfers more than five years are not considered by Medicaid.
 That means an applicant could transfer one million dollars, wait five years and have Medicaid pay the nursing home bills.
 The problem is how does a person live without money?
 Five year Medicaid planning is very complicated, which requires the uses of trusts and agreements to ensure that the parent is well cared for and the transferred funds not wasted.